Virginia Fly Fishing 6 min read

 Posted by Ken Sperry

-Thanks to its location, Virginia is a wildly popular state not just to live in, but also to visit.
+Thanks to its location, Virginia is a wildly popular state to live in and visit.
 There is just so much that attracts people to the state, and its outdoor recreational activities are one of those top reasons.
-Although it hasn’t always been the case, Virginia is now becoming quite popular for fly fishing.
-Anglers love the fact they can find a true challenge here, and take on water that will push their skills.
+Although it hasn’t always been the case, Virginia has become quite popular for fly fishing.
+Anglers love that they can find a true challenge here and take on water that will push their skills.

 The sport is becoming so popular that there is now an annual Fly Fishing Festival.
-This festival takes place in April, and may be what you want to plan your trip around.
-This festival has grown to be so popular, and large, that it is now one of the largest fly fishing festivals in the U.S. today.
+This festival takes place in April, and it may be what you want to plan your trip around.
+This festival has grown to be so popular and large that it is now one of the largest fly fishing festivals in the U.S. today.

-This guide is dedicated to all things fly fishing in the state of Virginia.
-We will explore some of the top locations, take a look at the fly fishing season, hatches, and even the gear you’ll want to bring along.
-So sit back, relax, and learn what this beautiful state has to offer.
+This guide is dedicated to fly fishing in Virginia.
+We will explore some of the top locations, examine the fly fishing season and hatches, and even discuss the gear you should bring.
+So sit back, relax, and learn what this beautiful state offers.

 Virginia Trout Fishing Map